duesnate/nn-inference-fpga/project_report.rst

 Implementing a convolution function in hardware is computationally expensive and will require a fair amount of processing resources.
 Convolution operations will typically consume the majority of the total utilized processing resources in CNN models.
 Intuitively, the convolution operations will occupy the majority of the utilized logic resources when implementing CNNs on FPGAs.

 Notice that convolutional blocks used in NN designs are for the most part all very similar if not identical.
-The only differences would be parameters such as input and kernel size as well as other settings such as zero padding widths and stride size.
+The only differences would be parameters such as input and kernel size as well as other settings such as zero-padding and stride steps.
 These blocks have a high potential for modularity.
 A generic convolution block can be described in HDL once and then instantiated as many times as needed.
 By using generic inputs during instantiation, block parameters are determined pre-synthesis allowing for different types of convolutional layers to be implemented throughout the model.

 Pooling Block